-There is much debate today regarding who Jesus gave the Great Commission to that is found in Matthew 28.
+There is a lot of conversation today regarding who Jesus gave the Great Commission to that is found in Matthew 28.
 The discussion in my tribe circles the question of whether Jesus gave the mission mandate only to the twelve apostles (the clergy) or was it given to the larger group of disciples (everyone).
 While this might be a fun subject to debate, I don’t have the time nor the stomach to take that fight on.
 It would not achieve my ultimate goal of this blog being a place to encourage and inspire disciples on their journey of faith.

 One of the main challenges you face when you take on a topic like this is people have very different understandings of the word “mission”.
 To address this, allow me to make sure we are at least talking the same language and define some key terms that will be used in this series.